A good accountant may not succeed in selling a product, and a good salesperson may not be a good copywriter.

 So does sales.

-Most roles in sales need a healthy mix of soft and hard skills.
+Most roles in sales need a healthy mix of soft and hard sales skills.

 Let’s look at them in detail and how they enable you in your sales journey.